ChivnetDevelop/ElecCost/README.md

 This Privacy Policy may be updated from time to time.
 Any changes will be posted in this document, and the revised policy will be effective when it is posted.

-Yours sincerely, chivnetdevelop@gmail.com 15th September 2023
+Yours sincerely, chivnet@outlook.com 18th October 2024